 1. [The Conservatives and Labour, respectively, each garner a third of the national vote.]↩

-2. [Alternative Vote is a ballot where voters rank preferences.
-Tabulations simulate multiple runoffs until a candidate wins 50% +1 of the preferences.
-In the US, AV is referred to Ranked Choice Voting.]↩
+2. [Ranked Choice Voting is called "Alternative Vote" in the UK.
+It is a ballot where voters rank preferences.
+Tabulations simulate multiple runoffs until a candidate wins 50% +1 of the preferences.]↩

 3. [149 is offered considering the FPTP in single-member district rules.
 An election conducted under purely proportional rules could produce different outcomes.]↩